-Bryn Mawr's Post-Baccalaureate Premedical Program is designed for individuals, including alumni of Bryn Mawr and Haverford Colleges, who did not fulfill the premedical requirements as undergraduates, but who now want to apply to schools of medicine, dentistry, or veterinary medicine.
+Bryn Mawr's Post-Baccalaureate Premedical Program is designed for individuals, who did not fulfill the premedical requiremnts as undergraduates, but who now want to apply to schools of medicine, dentistry, or veterinary medicine.
 Admission to this program is highly selective.